 Why does coffee make you feel like you have to pee?
 Does caffeine make you dehydrated?
 What if it’s caffeine from tea?
 From an energy drink?
-This is the second in a three-part series on caffeinated water.
+This is the second in a three-part series on caffeine and hydration.
 In this series, we answer the most commonly asked questions including:

 - Does caffeine make you dehydrated

 ?
-Ifwater makes you hydrated but caffeine makes you dehydrated, what does caffeine water do to your body?
+Ifwater makes you hydrated but caffeine makes you dehydrated, what about caffeinated water?

 - Is caffeinated water better than energy drinks?